RawrbearHS/HopcraftEdits/README.md

 # Hopcraft Edits

-A Minecraft resource pack with a few edits for the Hopscotch community.
+A Minecraft resource pack that adds various edits, which reference the Hopscotch community.